How to boost your organisational problem-solving ability – part 1/9 – Introduction

 Contrary you also think that it is strange that small companies do not seem to have the problem of having too much of everything equally the big companies.
 How come?

-13. You may also wonder why there is system responsibility for your products and services, but not for the organisation itself, since your feeling is that the organisation is much more complex than your products.
+13. You may also wonder why there is system responsibility for your products and services, but not for the organisation’s way of working itself, since your feeling is that a well-functioning way of working is the key to a well-functioning product.
 How can that come?

-14. Finally, you also wonder that if we ask why on the problem we have, doing an analysis to find the root cause(s), when do we know that we found a root cause?
+14. Finally, you also wonder that if we ask why on the problem we have, doing an analysis to find the root cause(s), when do we know that we found a root cause, maybe their are infinite root causes?

 And your wonderings are legitimate.